xsonali/terraform-hubspoke/README.md

 Terraform Hub-Spoke Architecture on Azure
 =========================================

 This project provisions a Hub-and-Spoke network topology on Microsoft Azure using Terraform, deployed via Azure DevOps pipelines.
 It is a production-ready solution designed for professional use, technical reference, skill development, and experimentation.
-The implementation exemplifies Infrastructure as Code (IaC) best practices, featuring remote backend state management, CI/CD automation, and seamless integration between a local development environment and a GitHub repository for version control and collaboration.
+The implementation exemplifies Infrastructure as Code (IaC) best practices, featuring remote backend state management, CI/CD automation, and seamless integration between a local development environment and a GitHub repository to ensure efficient delivery.
 Effective implementation requires a thorough understanding of Terraform code, the Azure cloud platform, and the associated DevOps environments.

 --------------------
 terraform-hubspoke/